 In recent years, consumers have witnessed a significant spike in the Annual Percentage Rates (APR) on credit cards, as highlighted by data released by the Consumer Financial Protection Bureau (CFPB).
 This trend is not only reshaping the landscape of consumer finance but also altering the way individuals manage their debt.
-This article delves into the causes behind the increase in credit card APRs and explores its varied impacts on consumers, offering strategies to mitigate these effects.
+This article looks at the causes behind the increase in credit card APRs and explores its varied impacts on consumers, offering strategies to mitigate these effects.

 What’s Behind the APR Increases on Credit Cards?